 The scripts and programs mostly use a file that contains all the scan numbers to be reduced.
-The scripts dblog2scan.py or dblog2scan_wea.py produce such lists from observing logs written Obslogger.
+The scripts log2scan.py or logbook2scan.py produce such lists from observing logs written by log.py or Logbook.py, respectively.

-In dblog2scan.py one can optionally restrict the frequency by the receiver version and frequency in GHz, if the log contains entries at different frequencies.
+In log2scan.py one can optionally restrict the frequency if the log contains entries at different frequencies.

-''' ubach@observer4:~$ dblog2scan_wea.py
+'''

+log2scan.py

-Usage: dblog2scan.py log-file [receiver] [freq GHz]
+Usage: log2scan.py log-file [freq GHz]

+'''